IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: IPD

 \begin{definition} We define a graph $G_\text{prototype}=(V, E)$ such that $v \in V$ represents a point in $S_{\text{prototype}}$.
 We have tagged each vertices with any of three states: ``core", ``border", and ``noise".
 The definitions of these states have the same implications as discussed in \Cref{sec:basic}.
 These states are decided when \emph{DBSCAN} is applied on $S_{\text{prototype}}$.
 For every $e(u,v) \in E$, $u$ is in $\epsilon$-neighborhood of $v$.
 We assign ``volatile-yes" (v-yes), ``volatile-weak"(v-weak), and ``volatile-no"(v-no) state to an edge $e(u,v)$ if $u$ and $v$ are both core, if only one of them is core, and both are not core, respectively.
 Each maximal set of ``volatile-yes" and ``volatile-weak" connected vertices forms a cluster. \end{definition}

 We store the neighbors for each point $m$ (a vertex in $G_\text{prototype}$) , denoted as $N_{\epsilon}(m)$ , for determining the core property of $m$.
 This data structure is extremely useful in the incremental step to avoid unnecessary queries of processed points.
-Since the state of each vertex $v$ in $G_\text{prototype}$ may change in the subsequent steps, we have maintained a few lists throughout the algorithm: \emph{State} , \emph{Core} , \emph{Border} and \emph{Noise}.
-The length of \emph{State} is $n$.
+Since the state of each vertex $v$ in $G_\text{prototype}$ may change in the subsequent steps, a few lists throughout the algorithm are maintained.
+These lists are called list of \emph{state} ({LOS}), list of \emph{core} ({LOC}) , list of \emph{border} ({LOB}), and list of \emph{noise} ({LON}).
+LOS denotes the current state of a point.
+The length of the LOS is $n$.
 This list maintains the current state of a point.
-We have labeled them to ``unknown" state at the beginning of the algorithm. \emph{DBSCAN} changes the state of a few points ( points present in $S_{prototype}$) which is reflected in the \emph{State} list.
-However, \emph{Core} , \emph{Border} and \emph{Noise} are temporary lists whose sizes change several times in the life span of \emph{IPD}.
-They store current core, border, and noise points, respectively.
+They are labeled to ``unknown" state at the beginning of the algorithm. \emph{DBSCAN} changes the state of a few points ( points present in $S_{prototype}$) which is reflected in the \emph{State} list. {\em LOC, LOB}, and {\em LON} store points which are currently core, border and noise respectively.
+These are temporary lists whose sizes change several times in the life span of \emph{IPD}.